Living with a urostomy, urine pouch or new bladder

 Getting used to the changes in your body

-It can take some time for you to come to terms with the changes in your body.
-But it helps to have supportive family and friends.
+It can take some time for you to adjust to the changes in your body.
+It can help to have support from family and friends.
 If you find this difficult, you might need some help from other people.

-You might worry about how your stoma will affect:
+You might worry about how body changes will affect:

 - your job